Composite Decking VS Wood Decks

 Maybe Trex has cured the problems with their decking by switching production to their new cased product–and maybe the Ford Pinto, and Chevy Vega will be discovered to be masterpieces of human engineering.
 (I always loved the Vega–and the Pinto makes a great drag car 2017 edit).
 There will likely be fading issues, and the casing might be expanding and contracting at a different rate than the core, so we will wait for the jury on these new products and hope for the best.

-It’s not easy being a forerunner in the development of man made products that are competing with something brilliant created by evolution.
-Red Cedar, Redwood, Cypress and Mahogany have been growing and adapting to a rain forest environments for millennia.
-When you take them out of their rainy environment, and use them in a dry environment they last for decades.
-Their intrinsic beauty and earthy look is something we find attractive as humans.
+It’s not easy being a forerunner in the development of man-made products that are competing with something brilliant created by evolution.
+Red Cedar, Redwood, Cypress, and Mahogany have been growing and adapting to a rain forest environments for millennia.
+When you take them out of their rainy environment and use them in a dry environment they last for decades.
+Their intrinsic beauty and the earthy look is something we find attractive as humans.
 This is why the composite decking companies try to make their products look like wood–which may well be, part of the problem.

 click to enlarge

 If you have had any issues like this, please send us an email with your name and contacts and tell us about your story at [email protected]

 Composite Decks are Maintenance Free